 Read in: 4 minutes

 Favorite quote from the author:

-If you’re a parent you know the struggle.
-But you also realize how much you want to take the best care of your kids so they grow up healthy and happy.
+If you’re a parent, you know the struggle.
+But you also realize how much you want to take good care of your kids so they grow up healthy and happy.
 Luckily for you, Tina Bryson and Daniel Siegel wrote The Power of Showing Up: How Parental Presence Shapes Who Our Kids Become and How Their Brains Get Wired to help.

 I learned a lot from this amazing book and here are just 3 ideas for better parenting:

 - Give your kids physical and emotional safety if you want to develop a strong bond with them.

 - You need to know what your children desire instead of just imposing yours on them if you want to help them know themselves and truly meet their needs.

 - Don’t threaten youngsters when they’re throwing a tantrum, soothe them to help them develop emotional intelligence.

 Do you want to be a better parent?
 Let’s get right to these lessons to find out how you can!